trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/http/url_format.png" alt="url_format">
 </p>

-If it is still unclear to you, I would advise you to look at the following articles:
+If it is still unclear, I would advise you to look at the following articles:

 - [What is the difference between a URI, a URL and a URN?](https://stackoverflow.com/questions/176264/what-is-the-difference-between-a-uri-a-url-and-a-urn/1984225)
 - [The History of the URL: Path, Fragment, Query, and Auth](https://eager.io/blog/the-history-of-the-url-path-fragment-query-auth/)